fredimachado/NCafe/README.md

 Depends only on Shard Abstractions (Core) in order to define domain entities (aggregates), events, commands, queries and their respective handlers and business logic.
 So it might have:

-- **Entities**: It's current state is defined by a stream of events stored in EventStore.
+- **Entities**: Their current state is defined by a stream of events stored in EventStore.
 Provide methods to make it do something (ex.: `CompletePreparation`).
 These methods will raise events (after doing some validation if necessary), that will be appended to its event stream in EventStore